eddmash/powerorm/README.md

 ``````

 Visit the  [Documentation](http://powerorm.readthedocs.io/) to learn more.

+# Background
+I created this project because i required a lightweight easy to use orm that i could use in my Codeigniter projects
+with the least amount of configuration .

+Sort of `plug and play` if you will.
+While at the same time reducing repetition and providing a consistent way to deal
+with databases.

+That is, i wanted to avoid the repetitive actions of creating migration files, creating query method to query the
+database and also wanted to be able to see all my database table fields on my models without me going to the database
+tables themselves and use this fields to interact with the database.

+This ORM is heavily inspired by Django ORM.
+Because i personally love how there orm works.
+If you have worked with django orm you will right at home.

 # Features
  - Allows to fully think of the database and its table in an object oriented manner i.e.